URL cleaner comparison

 Not “which one is perfect?”, but: what fits your workflow?

 Many tools remove tracking parameters.
-The real differences usually show up in data-minimization, transparency, control — and how well it works day to day.
+Real differences usually show up in data minimization, transparency, control—and how it feels in daily use.

 Processing

-Local-first in your browser — or sent to an external service?
+Local-first in your browser or upload to an external service?

 Transparency

-Do you see removed/kept + reasons — or only the final URL?
+Do you see removed/kept + reasons—or just an output URL?

 Rule quality